tripledio/tripledio.github.io/_drafts/models.md

 ( An application can exist out of multiple separate deployable parts but lets keep it simple for know and assume that one application equals one deployable.)

-# The problem(s)
+# The anti-patterns *(aka Please don't do this)*

 Ok, that's all nothing new.
-Where is the misuse?
-And what exactly is my problem with that misuse?
+Where is the ambiguity?
+And what are its consequences?

 ## a) Data model as domain model

 This one is simple.
 People call it their domain model but what they really mean is their data model represented in code.
-Preferably with an ORM to perform the translation. **But a domain model is not a data model.** when people talk about their domain model, I have obtained teh reflex of probing what kind of model they are actually talking about. *Because a data model does not become a domain model because we start calling it that.*
+Preferably with an ORM to perform the translation. **But a domain model is not a data model.** when people talk about their domain model, I have obtained the reflex of probing what kind of model they are actually talking about. *Because a data model does not become a domain model because we start calling it that.*

 Models serve different purposes.
 When the data model is called domain model, then where did the domain model go?
-To often into an anemic MVC architecture.
+Is it even there?
+In practice I usually see it dissolving into an anemic MVC architecture.

 ## b) One model to rule them all

 ### The pattern

 A practice that is often encountered *inside* an application is the use of a single model for *everything*.
 The data model is used for the domain model, for the api model...
 Regardless of the problem that needs to solved.
 One model for everything.

+Obviously this goes hand in hand with the previous anti-pattern.
+If we have just one model, it is usualy the data model.
+Because we all know the data(base) is king.

 To me this anti-pattern is one of the main drivers behind failing, late, over-budget software projects.
-The amount of money wasted by this pattern is infuriating.
+The larger the software project, the larger the impact.
+The amount of time and money i've seen wasted by this pattern is infuriating.

 ### When is a single model viable ?